Soroosh-N/Soroosh-N/README.md

 ----
 ### About me
 I'm a graduate student majoring in Electrical Engineering (Digital Electronics and Communication Systems) at Sharif University of Technology, a well-known university in engineering fields.
 My research interests lie in distributed and decentralized systems, optimization, IoT, and AI, with a particular focus on learning materials.
 Additionally, I possess valuable working experience in software development, further honing my skills and expertise in these areas.
 I have a very high knowledge and passion for software design and development.
-It's some of my hobbies.
+It's one of my hobbies.

 ----